-Signed as a free agent by Cincinnati in 1959, Helms finally earned a starting position in 1966.
+Signed as a free agent by Cincinnati in 1959, Helms made it to the show in 1966.
 Six seasons later Helms had picked up a Rookie of the Year award, two Gold Glove awards and two All Star nominations.
-With a pedigree like that Helms must have been surprised when he was shipped off to Houston for Joe Morgan and four other players who would form the backbone a Cincinnati team that would go on to win two World Series in the next five years.
+Despite his impressive pedigree, Helms was shipped off to Houston for Joe Morgan and four other players, who made up a core part of the Cincinnati's "Big Red Machine".
 Helms spent four seasons in Houston and part of two in Pittsburgh before coming to Boston.
-Despite the addition of Helms and 97 wins, the Red Sox did not see postseason play in 1977 and Helms was released that off season.
+Despite the addition of Helms and 97 wins, the Red Sox did not see postseason play in 1977 and Helms was released during that off season.

 1 bat down 82 to go.